SEARCH FINESCALE.COM

 Thanks TB.
 If i use the dull kit, the Hawaiian Pilot, do you recommend washing?
 Id hate to break any parts.
 The Doctor Lykes in this case is missing so many parts and busted ones, its practically unusable.

-Keep on building!
+Keep on modeling!

 • Member since